+The bill eliminates the authorization for teachers to teach outside the scope of their licenses.
 The federal No Child Left Behind Act requires all public school teachers of core subject areas, whether newly hired or veteran educators, to be "highly qualified."
 To be highly qualified, a teacher generally must (1) hold a bachelor's degree, (2) be fully certified by the state, and (3) demonstrate competency in each core subject taught.
-A teacher teaching outside the scope of a license is not considered highly qualified.
-The repealed provision conflicted with the federal law because it allowed public school teachers hired prior to July 1, 2002, or teaching in schools that did not receive Title I funds, to teach core subjects for which they were not licensed.
+13 A teacher teaching outside the scope of a license is not considered highly qualified.
+Ohio's existing provision conflicts with the federal law because it allows public school teachers hired prior to July 1, 2002, or teaching in schools that do not receive Title I funds, to teach core subjects for which they are not licensed.